Theoklitos/chestfreezer/README.md

 --------
 A small javascript single page app that uses requirejs, bootstrap and handlebars and some canvasjs graphs polls the server for temperature updates and also controls the devices.
+One can compile/minify all the javascript with r.js, by the command <pre>node r.js -o build.js</pre>.
+This will generate the __chestfreezer-built.js__ file which is significantly smaller and faster to run.

 Configuration
 -------------